 Towns & Places:

 In 1865, Eaton Station was founded as a stop on the Butterfield Overland Despatch.
-In 1867, it became known as the town of Russell Springs, named for William Russell, a rancher, who utilized the springs to water his cattle.
+In 1867, it became known as the town of Russell Springs, named for William Russell, a rancher who utilized the springs to water his cattle.

 In the meantime, the Union Pacific Railroad was advancing further across the plains, creating the need to create two new counties, and in 1868, Gove and Wallace Counties were created.
 The importance of the Smoky Hill Trail came to a close as the railroad continued across the frontier.

 When Logan County was formed in 1881, Russell Springs was selected as the temporary county seat.
 Governor John Martin then appointed J. W. Kerns, N.C.
-Phinney, and R. F. McKnight to act as County Commissioners; Joseph W. Jones as County Clerk and N.G.
+Phinney and R. F. McKnight to act as County Commissioners; Joseph W. Jones as County Clerk; and N.G.
 Ferryman to act as Sheriff.
 The county was officially organized in September 1887.

 Some towns made promises that would occur if they were elected.
-St. John Center promised to build convey to the public a School House Block, Fairmont Park, streets, and a Court House Block if the county seat was established there.
+St. John Center promised to build and convey to the public a School House Block, Fairmont Park, streets, and a Court House Block if the county seat was established there.
 Winona was expanded in size by the Western Town Site Company in 1886.
-Oakley incorporated as a city of the third class and widely advertised its rich and bountiful soil, the branch line of the Union Pacific Railroad, and the fact that it was the most populous town in the county.
-Oakley also made an offer to give $10,000 to the county for the construction of a courthouse in the event they won the election.
+Oakley was incorporated as a city of the third class and widely advertised its rich and bountiful soil, the branch line of the Union Pacific Railroad, and the fact that it was the most populous town in the county.
+Oakley also offered to give $10,000 to the county for the construction of a courthouse in the event they won the election.
 The Pioneer Town Company also expanded the site of Russell Springs by adding two new additions, promised to deed land to the county, and even began to build a two-story brick and stone building to serve as a courthouse.

 The first election for the permanent location of the county seat was set for December 22, 1887.
 When the 1022 votes were counted, Russell Springs received 520, Oakley 217, Logansport 169, and Winona 116.
-On January 3, 1888, Russell Springs was officially made the permanent county seat of Logan County and the County Commissioners legally accepted the transfer of Block 32 in Russell Springs from the Pioneer Town Company which included the rights, title, and interest to the new courthouse.
-The interior of the new courthouse was not completely finished at the time of transfer of title.
+On January 3, 1888, Russell Springs was officially made the permanent county seat of Logan County, and the County Commissioners legally accepted the transfer of Block 32 in Russell Springs from the Pioneer Town Company, which included the rights, title, and interest to the new courthouse.
+The interior of the new courthouse was not completely finished at the time of the transfer of title.
 The County Commissioners soon accepted bids to complete the courthouse and build a frame jail building.
-In January 1889, the jail building was completed and soon Russell Springs was incorporated.
+In January 1889, the jail building was completed, and soon Russell Springs was incorporated.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.